 Table 8.
-A quantification of impacts to the main, collision-prone species likely to be impacted by Overhead Powerlines (OHPL) associated with the HUGO WEF.
+A quantification of impacts to the main, collision-prone species likely to be impacted by Overhead Powerlines associated with the KHOE WEF.

-Impact Phase: Operational phase.
-(Note that the construction phase of the OHPL is not expected to create any impacts that will adversely affect the priority birds under investigation)
+Impact Phase: Operational.
+(Note that the construction phase is not expected to create any impacts that will significantly affect the priority birds under investigation)

-Nature of Impact: Generally negative from birds colliding with overhead power lines, (particularly RD bustards and cranes) or for large perching birds, electrocution on poorly designed power lines.
+Nature of Impact: Generally negative from birds colliding with overhead power lines, particularly RD bustards and cranes